ayeletbaynash/Drive-App/README.md

 # Drive-App
 Drive App is a simple file management simulation.
 It allows you to:
-Add files with content, get files and search for text across files
+Post files with content, delete them, get files and search for text across files.
+In addition it supports multiple clients in both C++ and Python.

 **Command	Description**
-add [file name] [text]	Adds a file with the given name and content.
+post [file name] [text]	Posts a file with the given name and content.

 get [file name]	Retrieves the content of the specified file.

-search [text]	Searches all files for the given text.
+search [text]	Searches all files for the given text in their name or content, returns file name.

+delete [file name] Deletes the file and its content.

 **Example Usage**
-add file1 Hello World
+post file1 Hello World   // return: 201 Created
-get file1         //return Hello World
+get file1                // return: 200 OK \n\n Hello World
-search Hello      // return file1
+search Hello             // return: 200 OK \n\n file1
+delete file1             // return: 204 No Content

 **How to Run the Application:**